How to Grow Carolina Reaper Chili Peppers

 What chili variants were used to create the Carolina Reaper?

-The Carolina Reaper is a cross between a Pakistani Naga and a Red Habanero and has the name Reaper come from, the shape of the tail chili to the fruit.
+The Carolina Reaper is a cross between a Pakistani Naga and a Red Habanero, and the name Reaper comes from the shape of the tail chili to the fruit.

 How Strong is the Carolina Reaper?

-The Carolina Reaper is, as of this writing, one of the hottest chilies in the world, with its 1.569.300 SHU, but the individual fruits have been measured at over 2,000,000 SHU!
+As of this writing, the Carolina Reaper is one of the hottest peppers in the world, with 1.569.300 SHU, but the individual fruits have been measured at over 2,000,000 SHU!

 This can be compared to pepper spray, which is between 2,000,000 and 5,300,000 SHUU.